sagemath/sagewiki_to_gh-2022-10-10/dynamics.md

 = Dynamics in Sage =

+This page is an organization wiki for the implementation in Sage of various algorithms related to dynamics.

 == Introduction ==

-Different aspects of dynamical systems involving computers
+Different aspects of dynamical systems involves computers

   * simulation and experimentation
+  * numerical algorithms seen as dynamical systems
-  * prospection of combinatorial structures associated to dynamical systems (coded as infinite words, ...)
+  * prospection of combinatorial structures associated to dynamical systems (infinite words, ...)
   * intrinsically discrete dynamics: shifts, cellular automata, ...
-  * numerical algorithms seen as dynamical systems
   * ...

-This page is an organization wiki for the implementation in Sage of various algorithms related to dynamics.
-All of the code is accessible to anyone interested.
-Where marked the code is available on the "sage-combinat" public server.

 == Quick links ==